docker/docs/content/develop/develop-images/dockerfile_best-practices.md

 > for convenience, but any method to provide the Dockerfile on stdin can be
 > used.
 >
-> For example, the following commands are equivalent:
+> For example, the following commands are equal:
 >
 > ```bash
 > echo -e 'FROM busybox\nRUN echo "hello world"' | docker build -